EdoPedrocchi/RicercaMente/index.md

 permalink: /
 ---
 # **RICERCAMENTE**
-> Discover the history of AI
+> Discover the history of AI & create ML papers

 ## What we do